Ahmed-Magdy-S/Ahmed-DB-SQL/README.md

 ## Need to be proved
 - Log manager uses indirect buffer for its memory page, I don't know if this is a good option or not when comparing it to the direct buffer

-## Future Ideas to be considered
+## Future Ideas to be considered and/or improvements
+- **Ideas**
   - Caching mechanism like redis
-- search engine with features like: "Auto-complete, spell-checking, full text-search, geoloaction, etc..."
+  - Search engine with features like: "Auto-complete, spell-checking, full text-search, geoloaction, etc..."
+  - Ability to have column-based tables when needed.
+- **Improvements**
+  - Specific exceptions for each component.
+  - Logging mechanisms to be useful and more statistical.

 ## Setup
 It will be available after finishing of the project.